 - On the last screen, you will see the Preview of how Health Sharing would look like on the receiver’s iPhone.

 - Tap Share to send the other person a notification.

 - Ask the receiver to accept the invite.

-Other new Apple health features in iOS 15
+Other new Apple health features on iPhone

 The receiver of your Health Sharing data will also be able to see two key metrics other than the shared ones.
 These two metrics are Trends and Walking Steadiness.
 Other than these, there are a couple more new Health app features added below.

 One of the key ways of measuring improvements in health is by comparing today’s results with the previous ones.
-Trends is a new feature of the iOS 15 Health app that lets you analyze 20 types of data so the users can see how they’re progressing.
+Trends is a new feature of the Health app that lets you analyze 20 types of data so the users can see how they’re progressing.

 Trends can also analyze data from third-party services.
 For example, for people who require insulin delivery at regular intervals, Trends can analyze the data of the insulin given during the duration and deliver insights based on it.
 Users can also set a goal, track it, and share the progress with doctors.

 Apple says that millions of people require medical attention due to falls, which is, in turn, a fault of the way they walk.
 Walking Steadiness captures a person’s everyday movements and uses custom algorithms to assess a person’s balance, stability, and coordination using only iPhone sensors.